How to configure, test, and get the most out of your webcam on Linux

 The settings are configured by right-clicking on any of the camera widgets, which opens a dialog box with several tabs.
 On the main tab, you can specify whether you want the application to start automatically with the system, and you can also manage the webcam list, adding new ones or removing those you no longer need.

-Each camera has its own settings tab, where data such as the URL of the image or video stream, the scale at which it will be displayed on the desktop, or whether it should always appear on top of other windows.
-The latter can also be controlled with a small button in the upper left corner of the widget, which becomes visible when you hover your mouse over it.
+Each camera has its own settings tab, where you specify details such as the image or video stream URL , the scale at which it will be displayed on the desktop, and whether it should always appear on top of other windows.
+This last setting can also be controlled with a small button in the upper left corner of the widget, which becomes visible when you hover your mouse over it.

 Advanced options include features like the ability to give each camera its own icon in the application launcher, or to display the widget on all your configured virtual desktops.
-You can also adjust the image refresh rate, which is important to avoid screen tearing. wasting bandwidth unnecessarily if the IP camera offers a slower update rate.
+You can also adjust the image refresh rate, which is important to avoid wasting bandwidth if your IP camera has a slower refresh rate.

 Installing these types of tools is usually done through a terminal emulator, by running a few commands that download and install the necessary packages.
 From then on, simply search for the application by name in the menu to start experimenting with different webcams and adjusting their behavior to your liking.

-In any case, it's worth remembering that these types of apps are personal or community projects and, especially in their early versions, may have some bugs.
-Their developers are usually open to suggestions and bug reports to refine them and add new features, so if you decide to use them, it's a good idea. participate with feedback and proposals.
+In any case, it's worth remembering that these types of applications are personal or community projects and, especially in their early versions, may have some bugs.
+Their developers are usually open to suggestions and bug reports to refine them and add new features, so if you decide to use them, it's a good idea to participate with feedback and suggestions.